Collegaria/Project-Ekant/README.md

 - Run `deactivate` to deactivate

-> Remember to write the packages below to ensure better project presentation
+> Remember to write the packages below and in requirements.txt to ensure better project presentation

 ## Packages